Dasharo/docs/docs/variants/supermicro_x11_lga1151_series/initial-deployment.md

 iPXE will allow to boot DTS over network without much effort.
 The image file can be downloaded from [3mdeb FTP server](https://3mdeb.com/open-source-firmware/boot/ipxe.img).
-If you wish to build the image, please follow instructions in [Building iPXE floppy image](#building-ipxe-floppy-image) section.
+If you wish to build the image from source, please follow instructions in [Building iPXE floppy image](#building-ipxe-floppy-image) section.

 To boot from the iPXE image, please do the following: